-In 2013, ADF&G management began by only closing subsistence fishing in lower river Chinook Salmon-bearing tributaries.
-On June 22, when the run was deemed weak and not just late, ADF&G and FWS managers implemented several drainage-wide closures.
-The escapement estimate, however, was the lowest on record.
+In 2013, ADF&G management began by closing subsistence fishing in only lower river Chinook Salmonbearing tributaries.
+On June 22, when the run was deemed weak and not just late, ADF&G and U.S. Fish and Wildlife Service managers implemented several drainage-wide closures.
+The escapement estimate, however, was the lowest on record at 36,823 Chinook Salmon.

-On June 12 and 13, 2014, Yupiit Nations (a consortium of Federally recognized tribes with the core group of Akiak, Akiachak, Tuluksak, and Kwethluk Tribes) met and considered a presentation by the Northwest Indian Fisheries Commission and convened a panel to discuss two Inter-Tribal Fisheries Commission proposals, one for the Kuskokwim River drainage and the other for the Yukon River drainage.
+On June 12 and 13, 2014, Yupiit Nations (a consortium of Federally recognized Tribes with the core group of Akiak, Akiachak, Tuluksak, and Kwethluk Tribes) met and considered a presentation by the Northwest Indian Fisheries Commission and convened a panel to discuss two Inter-Tribal Fisheries Commission proposals, one for the Kuskokwim River drainage and the other for the Yukon River drainage.
 One of the products of the meeting was Yupiit Nation Tribal Forum Strategic Plan.
 In the summary, they stated "there is a real possibility of civil disobedience throughout the main stem of the Kuskokwim River.
 It is the desire and the goal of Yupiit Nation to obviate this possibility before it happens" (Yupiit Nations 2014).
-One change in management strategy they requested was a village allocation of salmon implemented jointly by the Office of Subsistence Management and tribes.
+One change in management strategy they requested was a village allocation of salmon implemented jointly by the Office of Subsistence Management and Tribes.

-In February 2016, The U.S. Fish and Wildlife Service Director in Alaska and the Yukon Delta Wildlife Refuge Manager signed a Memorandum of Understanding with the Kuskokwim River Inter-tribal Fisheries Commission (see Appendix E).
+In February 2016, The U.S. Fish and Wildlife Service Director in Alaska and the Yukon Delta Wildlife Refuge Manager signed a Memorandum of Understanding with the Kuskokwim River Inter-Tribal Fisheries Commission (see Appendix E).
 The agreement was the first formalization of co-management between the Alaska tribes along the Kuskokwim River and the Federal government.
 The Refuge Manager consults with the Commission before making management decisions in Federal public waters.

 Each year since 2013, the Board or the Federal in-season manager has closed the Kuskokwim River drainage to the harvest of Chinook Salmon by nonsubsistence users, and subsistence users have had very little fishing opportunity.
-Chinook Salmon fishing opportunities, including schedules, openings, closures, and methods in Refuge waters have been implemented by special actions issued by the Federal in-season manager (Appendix C).
+Chinook Salmon fishing opportunities, including schedules, openings, closures, and methods in Refuge waters have been implemented by special actions issued by the Refuge Manager (see Appendix C).
 Harvests of fish other than Chinook Salmon have been allowed only with methods allowing live release of Chinook Salmon.
 In 2014, limited harvests of Chinook Salmon were allowed and fishing opportunity that was allowed occurred primarily through Federal Social and Cultural Permits that allowed harvests of up to 100 Chinook Salmon per community using most gear types.
-In 2015, it was necessary to close Refuge waters to the harvest of all fish by nonsubsistence users to prevent the incidental harvest of Chinook Salmon in State fisheries targeting other fish species.
-Subsistence users were allowed to continue using up to 4-inch mesh gillnets targeting other fish species, but nets had to be set and could be used only during three-day opportunities that were announced through special actions.
+In 2015, it was necessary to close Refuge waters to the harvest of all fish by nonsubsistence users to prevent the incidental harvest of Chinook Salmon in State fisheries targeting other fish species, but nets had to be set and could be used only during three-day opportunities that were announced through special actions.
 This was to discourage the targeting of Chinook Salmon in small mesh nets intended for the harvest of nonsalmon fish species.
-Nonsalmon-bearing tributaries were remained open to the use of any size gillnets by subsistence users.
+Nonsalmon-bearing tributaries remained open to the use of any size gillnets by subsistence users.